ankur911/youtube_search_app_public/README.md

 - 🔒 **Secure API Key Management**
 - 🐍 **Virtual Environment Support**
 - 📋 **Easy Setup Scripts**

+## 🎬 Embedded Video Player (NEW!)

+The Streamlit interface now features an **embedded video player** that allows you to watch YouTube videos directly within the application without being redirected to YouTube.

+### 🌟 Key Features:
+- **▶️ Play Button**: Each search result includes a "Play Video" button
+- **🎥 In-App Playback**: Videos play directly in the interface using YouTube's embed player
+- **📱 Responsive Design**: Video player adapts to different screen sizes
+- **❌ Close Video**: Easy-to-use close button to hide the video player
+- **🔄 Persistent Results**: Search results remain visible while playing videos
+- **🗑️ Clear Results**: One-click button to clear all results and start fresh

+### 🚀 How to Use:
+1. **Search** for videos using the search interface
+2. **Click "▶️ Play Video"** on any result you want to watch
+3. **Enjoy** the video playing directly in your app
+4. **Click "❌ Close Video"** when you're done watching
+5. **Use "🗑️ Clear Results"** to start a new search

+### 🔧 Technical Details:
+- Uses YouTube's official embed API for secure video playback
+- Implements session state management for smooth user experience
+- Features responsive CSS styling with 16:9 aspect ratio
+- Includes autoplay functionality and reduced YouTube branding
+- Maintains search context across all interactions

 ## 🚀 Quick Start